-- In separate microwave-safe bowls, heat the white and black chocolate until completely melted and smooth.
+- In separate microwave-safe bowls, heat the brown, red, and yellow chocolate until completely melted and smooth.

-- Place the molds into the freezer to set for 3-5 minutes.
+- Place the mold into the freezer to set for 3-5 minutes.

-- Once hardened, remove the molds from the freezer, then remove the chocolate cups from the mold.
+- Once hardened, remove the mold from the freezer, then peel the mold away from the chocolate shot glasses.

-- If the edges are not even, heat a plate in the microwave for 30-45 seconds until hot to the touch, then place the open edge of the cups onto the plate and rub them in a circle until the edge of the cup is smooth and even.
+- If the edges are not even, heat a plate in the microwave for 30-45 seconds until hot to the touch, then place the open edge of the shot glass onto the plate and rub it in a circle until the edge of the glass is smooth and even.

-- Fill half of the chocolate cups with 1 tbsp of white hot cocoa mix, 1 cookies-n-cream candy bar piece, and 5-10 mini marshmallows.
+- Fill each of the chocolate shot glasses with 1 tbsp of hot cocoa mix and finish filling with mini marshmallows.